 You will get an automated message to confirm we have received your application.
 We aim to send you a self-tape guidance within 2 weeks of sending your application.
 If you have not heard from us within 2 weeks, please contact Admissions by emailing email@example.com.

 The application fee is not refundable under any circumstances.

 If you are ill on the day, please email firstname.lastname@example.org in advance of your audition.

-We will try to provide an alternative date, but this may not be possible as it is dependent on where we are in the auditions process.
+Where possible, we will try to provide an alternative date, but this may not be possible as it is dependent on where we are in the auditions process.

 No. You should apply for a place in the year before the September you wish to begin your training.

-No. Students on the Foundation Course in Acting might choose to apply for the BA (Hons) in Acting course, and if so will need to follow the same admissions process.
+No. Students on the Foundation Course in Acting might choose to apply for the BA (Hons) in Acting programme, and if so will need to follow the same admissions process.
 However, they do skip the preliminary audition and go straight to the second stage of the BA (Hons) audition process.